oliver-veal/robotics-coursework/docs/source/index.rst

    :width: 300
    :alt: Screw theory illustration

-*Screw theory illustration*
+*Fig 2: Screw theory illustration*

-Because the frames of reference were set up according to denavit-hartenberg convention, and the positive directions of axes were set according to the Right-Hand-Rule convention or “Screw” convention (illustrated above), the generic transformation matrix, :sup:`i-1`\ *T*:sub:`i`, is derived with the following steps:
+Because the frames of reference were set up according to Denavit-Hartenberg convention, and the positive directions of axes were set according to the right-hand rule, or “screw” convention (illustrated above), the generic transformation matrix, :sup:`i-1`\ *T*:sub:`i`, is derived with the following steps:

 .. image:: img/B_equation1.png
    :width: 300